- Arts and Design»

 Even more, some companies also mix a few oils into something known as a blend.
 Unlike single oils, blends draw from the power and potency of more than one oil.

-If you are ever interested in purchasing any of these oils, from my personal favorite essential oil company (doTERRA), you can do so through the link above.
+If you are ever interested in purchasing any of these oils, from my personal favorite essential oil company (doTERRA), you can do so in essentially three different ways:

-By signing up as a Wellness Advocate (My husband and my blog), you can enjoy very deep discounts on all your essential oil product purchases.
-Like a Costco or Sam's Club membership, basically you would pay a first year initial fee of $35, and, in return, you would earn wholesale pricing of 25% off of absolutely everything that you purchase in that first year.
+By signing up as a Wellness Advocate, you can enjoy very deep discounts on all your essential oil product purchases.
+Like a Costco or Sam's Club membership, basically you would pay a first-year initial fee of $35, and, in return, you would earn wholesale pricing of 25% off of absolutely everything that you purchase in that first year.
 For every subsequent year after that, however, the renewal price drops $10, to $25!

 If making DIY aromatherapy play dough is an activity that you are interested in doing with your children, assuming you made a new batch of 3 different colors of play dough (like I did), every 3 months, your $35 wholesale membership cost would be made up by your savings over 12 oils that you would need to purchase to do this activity in that quantity and interval (3 play doughs + 4 times a year or every 3 months) .
 If your intent is to do something like this, you can see how going with a wholesale account, as a Wellness Advocate, would simply be the smart thing to do.